vhscom/after-dark/docs/content/module/toxic-swamp.md

   </script>
 {{< /hackcss-card >}}

-Unless you specify a custom proxy you will begin mining in [The Fire Swamp](#the-fire-swamp).
-Use `Advanced Settings` to set a custom proxy or come back later once you've survived the three terrors which lie ahead.
+Toxic Swamp may be run stand-alone using a single payout address and [The Fire Swamp](#the-fire-swamp) or full-stack with `Advanced Settings` once you [Create Your Own Proxy](#create-your-own-proxy).

 ## The Fire Swamp

-After Dark provides a proxy called The Fire Swamp using {{< external href="https://moneroocean.stream/?dark" text="MoneroOcean" />}} to help you get started and as a fallback when custom proxies fail to connect.
+After Dark provides upgrade incentives The Fire Swamp using {{< external href="https://moneroocean.stream/?dark" text="MoneroOcean" />}} to help you get started and as a fallback when custom proxies fail to connect.

 The proxy servers are located at `fs*.vhs.codeberg.page:80` and will be used by default until you [Create Your Own Proxy](#create-your-own-proxy) or fall more than two major versions behind.